 The new and improved LG V30 is finally official with a big 6-inch edge-to-edge display and two powerful cameras on the back.
-With the pre-orders quickly approaching and the release date near, here is everything you need to know about the US release, pricing, and shipping details.
+With pre-orders coming on October 5th and the release date near, here is everything you need to know about the US release, pricing, deals, and shipping info.
 This is our LG V30 release date breakdown.

 On August 31st LG unveiled the successor to the popular V20 — a bigger and more powerful LG V30.
 Now nearly a month later, it’s officially available in South Korea and coming soon for other markets.
 LG’s V30 is the Galaxy Note 8 alternative you’ve been waiting for.